Destroyervishnu27/CountDemo_TestTask-master/README.md

  It is worth mentioning that some material design features are only available on Android 4.0.1 - 4.0.2 (API level 14) and above.
  And also, from API 14, the multidex support library is not needed anymore.

+ # Unit tests that mocks the Android framework

+ This project uses the Gradle build system and the Android gradle plugin support for unit testing.
+You can either benefit from IDEs integration such as Android studio or run the tests on the command line.

+ Unit tests run on a local JVM on your development machine.
+The Android Gradle plugin will compile your app's source code and execute it using gradle test task.
+Tests are executed against a modified version of android.jar where all final modifiers have been stripped off.
+This lets you use popular mocking libraries, like Mockito.

+ For more information see <a href=" http://tools.android.com/tech-docs/unit-testing-support">http://tools.android.com/tech-docs/unit-testing-support</a>

+ # Use Gradle on the command line.

+ After downloading the projects code using git clone you'll be able to run the unit tests using the command line:

+ ./gradlew test

+ If all the unit tests have been successful you will get a BUILD SUCCESSFUL message.

  # Imporant Topic for project:-
 1.  <a href="https://developer.android.com/studio/projects/create-project">How start New Project in Android Studio</a>